omab/django-social-auth/README.rst

 --------
 Features
 --------
-This app provides user registration and login using social sites credetials, some features are:
+This app provides user registration and login using social sites credentials, some features are:

 - Registration and Login using social sites using the following providers